 What is a “Slip and Fall”?

-An individual can sustain any number of injuries in these kinds of incidents.
-Although minor soft tissue injuries such as bruising or sprains are the most likely, serious conditions such as a concussion, wrist, hip or ankle fractures and neck/back disc injuries are also common.
+An individual can sustain many injuries in these kinds of incidents.
+Although minor soft tissue injuries such as bruising or sprains are the most likely, more serious conditions such as a concussion, wrist, hip, or ankle fractures and neck/back disc injuries are also common.

 When is a Property Owner Liable?